kevinmcaleer/kevsrobots.com/web/_boards/pico.md

 ## Overview

-The Raspberry Pi Pico is a powerful yet affordable microcontroller board that serves as a gateway into the world of electronics and programming.
-Released by the Raspberry Pi Foundation in 2021, this compact board offers surprising versatility and functionality that allows users to build a variety of projects, from simple LED blink programs to sophisticated robotics.
+The Raspberry Pi Pico (and Pico 2) is a powerful yet affordable microcontroller board that serves as a gateway into the world of electronics and programming.
+Released by Raspberry Pi in 2021, this compact board offers surprising versatility and functionality that allows users to build a variety of projects, from simple LED blink programs to sophisticated robotics.

 ---

 ## About the Manufacturer

-The Raspberry Pi Foundation, a UK-based charity, is renowned worldwide for producing the Raspberry Pi series of single-board computers.
+The Raspberry Pi Ltd, a UK-based company, is renowned worldwide for producing the Raspberry Pi series of single-board computers.
 They aim to boost computer science education by providing low-cost, high-performance computers.
 The Raspberry Pi Pico, their first microcontroller board, is a new venture that builds on this commitment to accessible technology.

 ---